jtt9340/llvm-interpreter/README.md

 You can find the syntax of Kaleidoscope altogether in the sample file [test/kaleidoscope_input.txt](test/kaleidoscope_input.txt).

 ## Building From Source
 Ensure LLVM is installed on your machine.
-On a Mac with [Homebrew]: `brew install llvm`.
+I've been building this against LLVM version 11.1.0; it might build with newer versions but I have not tested that.
+On a Mac with [Homebrew]: `brew install llvm@11`.

 The project is controlled by a single Makefile.
 In the root of this repository, run